TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/5-Domain/2-implementing-the-domain-model.rst

 caller manipulate the containing objects without using the keyword clone, he would change the original data by accident.

-In this section, you could use the procedure for Test-Driven Development to meet.
+In this section, you could use the procedure for test-driven development to meet.
 If you use this procedure in your development practice, you will be rewarded with a good feeling to write code that is always functional - or at least compliant as expected.
 In English, one can use the expression »green bar